pepeiborra/gc-benchmarks/README.md

 # Shorter GC pauses for free

-GHC >=8.10 is getting a new incremental garbage collector with a mark&sweep strategy for the older generation collections, instead of the standard copy strategy.
+GHC >=8.10 is getting a new incremental garbage collector with a mark&sweep strategy for the older generation collections, as an alternative to the standard copy collector.
 Incrementality comes from performing the sweep phase concurrently with the mutator (i.e. the program), after a blocking, hopefully short marking phase.
 Ben Gamari gave a [talk][1] about it at MuniHac last year, please check it for all the details.
-Now that the collector is publicly available in the GHC repository, in this post we benchmark it to find out how much shorter the GC pauses are, and what the impact is in performance.
+Now that the collector is publicly available in the GHC repository, we can benchmark it to find out how much shorter the GC pauses are, and what the impact is in performance.
 The results are quite encouraging and present an alternative to the [solution][2] using compact regions.
 All the experiments are reproducible via a [Nix expression][nix] that will build the GHC branch, run the benchmarks and extract the graphs.

 ## Benchmark methodology
-To build GHC, I checked out the branch `wip/gc/ghc-8.8-rebase` and rebased it again on top of 8.8, including submodules, then just `./boot && ./configure && make -j4`.
-I didn't bother installing it, using the `inplace/bin/ghc-state2` binary directly.
+To build GHC, you can check out the branch `wip/gc/ghc-8.8-rebase`, rebase it again on top of the 8.8 branch (including submodules), and then `./boot && ./configure && make -j4`.
+The nix script automates all this.

-To test the new incremental garbage collector I turned to the well known [Pusher][3] problem: can the generation 1 GC pauses be short for a program that keeps a large amount of long-lived state in the heap ?
+To test the new incremental garbage collector I use the well known [Pusher][3] problem: can the generation 1 GC pauses be short for a program that keeps a large amount of long-lived state in the heap ?
 The answer currently is no, but there are workarounds like [compact regions][4] that effectively move the data out of the garbage collected heap.
 These workarounds, however, require modifying or rewriting the program, and usually involve a sacrifice in performance.
-The new incremental collector should be able to reduce the Gen 1 pauses without any code changes, and I wanted to see how much shorter the pauses are and how much performance is lost.
+The new incremental collector should be able to reduce the Gen 1 pauses without any code changes, and it's time to see how much shorter the pauses are and how much performance is lost.

 The code for the Pusher example is very short and included below for convenience: it uses a `Data.Map.Strict` to store up to `_N` messages in 2 million iterations.
 By varying `_N` we can control the size of the Haskell heap and relate it to the length of the Gen 1 pauses:
 ```